arthur-ball-dev/pcf-calculator/DEMO_SCRIPT.md

 npm run dev
 ```

-**Verify:** Navigate to http://localhost:5173 - React app should load
+**Verify:** Navigate to http://localhost:5173 (or next available port like 5174) - React app should load

 ### 3. Verify Backend Data